NVIDIA/gdrcopy/README.md

 ## NUMA effects

-Depending on the platform architecture, like where the GPU are placed in the PCIe topology, performance may suffer is the processor which is driving the copy is not the one which is hosting the GPU, for example in a multi-socket server.
+Depending on the platform architecture, like where the GPU are placed in the PCIe topology, performance may suffer if the processor which is driving the copy is not the one which is hosting the GPU, for example in a multi-socket server.